4wheeljive/AnimARTrixPlayground/README.md

   - functions (how they affect an animation)
   - values (ranges/steps/etc.)
   - control (e.g., add oscilation?)
 - UI feedback/indication of which parameters do/do not affect the current animation
+- Identify/resolve issues to get SCREEN_TEST mode working with current program structure

 DISCUSSION